 HERE’S THE MAP…

-The fourth stop on your road trip is Krause Springs in Spicewood, TX, which is Texas beauty at it’s best.
-Underneath a canopy of luscious green trees, you’ll find a refreshing pool fed by 32 natural springs keeping the waters cold and you happily soaked.
-And you can take your pick between man-made, spring-fed pool or natural swimmin’ hole.
-There are even caves and waterfalls for exploring along the banks and an awesome rope swing to keep you entertained.
-Click here to see our video at Krause Springs.
+Krause Springs in Spicewood is Texas beauty at its best.
+Underneath a canopy of luscious green trees, you’ll find a refreshing pool fed by 32 natural springs keeping the waters cold and an awesome rope swing to keep you entertained.
+Look closely for caves and waterfalls worth exploring along the banks.

-After you’ve floated all you can float, head to Inks Lake State Park in Burnet, TX for a more adventurous swimmin’ hole, the Devil’s Waterhole.
-It’s easy to see that the spot’s nickname came from the pink granite cliffs that tower over the lake, inviting those who are brave enough to take the plunge into the cold waters 40 feet below.
-And if jumping from daring heights ain’t your thing, no worries — there’s still plenty of fresh water for floating and relaxing down below.
-Click here to see our video at the Devil’s Waterhole.
+Head to Inks Lake State Park in Burnet for a more adventurous swimming hole, the Devil’s Waterhole, that got it’s name from the pink granite cliffs that tower over the lake, inviting those who are brave enough to take the plunge into the cold waters 40 feet below.